 Some of the elements of a cohabitation agreement may include:

 - Determining how accumulated assets and debts will be divided

 - Determining who gets the house if you are not married

 - Determining how to share your pets if you separate

 With no laws in our state protecting unmarried, cohabitating individuals, going through a split with your partner may quickly become an extremely complex, confusing, and frustrating situation.
-This is exactly why our Columbus family law attorneys recommend creating a cohabitation agreement as soon as possible.
+This is exactly why our attorneys recommend creating a cohabitation agreement as soon as possible.
 Much like a prenuptial agreement before marriage, this document is able to better protect both parties and their property, and make the process much smoother, should a breakup occur.

-Entering into such an agreement should be done with the well-informed counsel of an experienced family lawyer.
+Entering into such an agreement should be done with the well-informed counsel of an experienced lawyer.
 We can help you effectively negotiate during this time, protect your rights and best interests, and ensure that you finish with the agreement and peace of mind you both need and deserve.

 Contact us today at (614) 732-5566 for more information on cohabitation agreements and how we can help when you schedule a consultation.